 Treatment of Spinal Stenosis

 People with severe pain, myelopathy, claudication and loss of nerve function are suitable for spinal decompression or laminectomy.
-In some cases, lumbar or cervical fusion is suggested, although this is controversial.
+In some cases, a lumbar or cervical fusion is suggested, although this is controversial.

 Conservative treatment includes physiotherapy, bracing, postural change and drugs.
 A recent study has shown improvements but little difference between physiotherapy and surgery after two years in those with moderate stenosis.
 Patient education can teach sufferers to avoid back extension (leaning back) and walking downhill, as this decreases the diameter of the spinal canal further.
 A physiotherapy guided exercise programme including aerobic conditioning, strengthening exercises and flexibility is worth a trial.